Easy Steps to Improve Customer Engagement in E-commerce

 As you have seen, repeat customers account for most e-commerce sales.
 You can reward them for this and at the same time give them an incentive to buy something in your shop again.

 Give customers a big discount on a popular product instead of the whole range or limit the price reduction in time – it encourages your customers to buy.
+This tactic is beneficial especially for those running a B2B dropshipping business, as offering discounts on high-demand items to their wholesale customers can be an effective strategy to encourage them to make larger orders and increase their overall sales volume.

 Another possibility: offer a volume discount on goods that your customers can store for longer.
 Or link the price reduction to certain conditions and communicate this transparently, for example, “Every second pair of shoes is 50% off”.